scriptrdotio/howto/architecture/broker.md

 Implementing the Broker pattern with scriptr.io is very straightforward and simple, because all of the corresponding concepts are natively present in the platform.

 ## Event processors
 The beauty of scriptr.io is that any entity, whether it is a script within your scriptr.io application or an external application (including other scriptr.io applications) can be an event processor, i.e. subscribe (consume messages) or publish (produce messages) to your channels.
+You can this turns your scriptr.io application into a powerful integration middleware.

+The below figure illustrates this with an example where a client application sends an event (event 1) to a channel (channel 1) of a scriptr.io account.
+Event 1 is consumed by one of the scripts hosted by this account (script 1), which executes some bysiness logic.
+Once done, script 1 emits a new event (event 2) to another channel (channel 2), trigerring the execution of more business logic in the two event processors that consume this event, i.e. script 2 and an external application.
+The latter issues a third event (event 3) to channel 3, which is consumed by another third party application.

 ![Integration middleware](./middleware.PNG)